Black teacher at New Jersey elementary school says she suffered 'abusive and hostile treatment' daily

 About 41,000 people live in Mount Laurel Township, which is in Burlington County, New Jersey, about 16 miles from Philadelphia.
 Less than 9 percent of the residents are black and about 78 percent are white, according to the most recent census data.

-Neither the president of the Mount Laurel Board of Education nor district assistant superintendent Vitella immediately responded to a request for comment.
+Neither the president of the Mount Laurel Board of Education nor Vitella immediately responded to requests for comment.
 Messages to the district were not returned.
 Billings, Medina, Ascuitto and Jackson, who are listed as defendants in the suit, also did not immediately respond.